gbmhunter/blog/content/electronics/circuit-design/analogue-filters/_index.md

 Sallen-Key filters use the op-amp as an amplifier rather than an integrator.
 Also called a _voltage-controlled voltage source_ (VCVS).

 A Sallen-Key filter has a gain which begins to increase again after a certain frequency in the stop band.

+TODO: Add schematic for Sallen-Key.

+TODO: Add simulation mag/phase plots.

+The KiCad schematic for this simulation can be <a href="low-pass-sallen-key/low-pass-sallen-key.sch" download>downloaded here</a>.

 ## Design Tools